arbor-sim/arbor/doc/concepts/interconnectivity.rst

    action potential
       Spikes travel over :term:`connections <connection>`.
 In a synapse, they generate an event.

+   spike detector
+   Placed on a cell.
+Possible source of a connection.
+Detects crossing of a fixed threshold and generates corresponding events.

+   spike source cell
+   Artificial cell to generate spikes on a given schedule.

+   recording
+   By default, spikes are used for communication, but not stored for analysis, however, simulation objects can be instructed to record spikes.

    event
       In a synapse :term:`spikes <spike>` generate events, which constitute stimulation of the synapse mechanism and the transmission of a signal.
 A synapse may receive events directly from an